Divorce in Virginia: Everything You Need to Know

 Virginia's family law provides divorcing couples with two primary types of divorces: contested and uncontested.

 • Contested Divorce: In a contested divorce, spouses find themselves in disagreement on critical matters such as property division, spousal support, child custody, and child support.
-This often leads to a more complex legal process, with court intervention to resolve disputes, as dictated by Virginia Code § 20-91.
+This often leads to a more complex legal process, with court intervention to resolve disputes.

 • Uncontested Divorce: Conversely, an uncontested divorce occurs when both spouses are in complete agreement on all key issues, simplifying the divorce process and making it less adversarial.